Yun-Tianming/Yun-Tianming.github.io/index.md

 - **Sep 2019 - June 2023:** Shanghai Ocean University (Bachelor)
 - **Sep 2022 - May 2025:** Shanghai Ocean University (Master)
 - Ecological surveys are my passion, and I am eagerly looking forward to becoming a volunteer in activities such as bird surveys!
-[Online talk with me,待定](https://calendly.com/lancecai/meet-with-lance)

 <br>